AndersonShaun/CPSC362-GroupProject/README.md

 * Vincent Nguyen: Research Back End tools for project

 What we discussed:
-* Planning: We briefly discussed the overview of the project and began plan
+* Planning: We briefly discussed the overview of the project and began planning.

 * Requirements:
  We are thinking of using React for Front End development and SQL for the database.